noobvp69/Project/README.md

 Happy Hacking! will come.
 type cd firstapp
 and npm start for the output at the termional of the VS code

+----------------For the bootstrap-----------------
+copy paste into terminal: npm install react-bootstrap bootstrap and copy this to app.js: import 'bootstrap/dist/css/bootstrap.min.css';